chloeyeo/Tracing-Footprints-of-the-Human-Immune-System-in-Virus-Genomes-with-Machine-Learning/README.md

 - Fine-tune and optimize the machine learning model.
 - Begin model evaluation using available data.
 - Identify initial patterns and insights.

-[Month 3: Evaluation, Reporting, and Dissemination] Week 1-2:
+Month 3 - Evaluation, Reporting, and Dissemination:
+Week 1-2:
 - Complete model evaluation using appropriate metrics.
 - Validate findings, if possible, with external data sources.